-Across the United States, one in five children and adults — 65 million people — will experience a special need or disability during their lifetimes.1 Without assistance from government programs, non-profit organizations or employers, caregivers often face a tough and confusing journey — especially when it comes to planning for retirement and a lifetime of continuous care for their loved one with special needs.The good news is medical and technological advancements continually improve diagnosis and treatment, and many with special needs are enjoying longer, fuller lives than in the recent past.
+1 in 5 Americans — an estimated 56.7 million people — will be affected by a special need or disability in their lifetime.1 Without assistance from government programs, non-profit organizations or employers, caregivers often face a tough and confusing journey — especially when it comes to planning for retirement and a lifetime of continuous care for their loved one with special needs.The good news is medical and technological advancements continually improve diagnosis and treatment, and many with special needs are enjoying longer, fuller lives than in the recent past.
 For instance, the life expectancy of someone with Down syndrome has increased from 25 in 1983 to 60 today.2 Even so, the costs associated with caring for someone with special needs can be emotionally, physically and financially draining.

 Lifetime costs cause growing concerns